mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/cli-reference/index.md

 ```

 ### Examples
-To list basic information about the Edge-LB pools currently deployed, you would run the following command:
+To list basic information about the Edge-LB pools currently deployed, you would use the command:

 ```bash
 dcos edgelb list